Organisation and organization are two spellings of the same noun. The spelling depends on the type of English.

 The same difference applies to similar words, such as “behaviour or behavior,” “honor or honour,” “labor or labour,” “favorite or favourite,” “favor or favour,” and “humor or humour.”

 It’s important to choose one type of English and use it consistently.
-The QuillBot Grammar Checker can help you with this.
+The Quillbot Grammar Checker can help you with this.

-Continue reading: Is it color or colour in Australia?
+Read this FAQ: Is it color or colour in Australia?

 Practice and practise have different uses in American and British English.